Learn to Fly

 Always get professional instruction with a BHPA School Instructor when learning.
 Don’t buy a glider on eBay and try and teach yourself to fly…you may laugh but people try it.
 Some of them survive and take up a wheelchair sport afterwards!

 This is not a sport for the ‘lets have a go for a laugh‘ blokes in the pub type.
-Flying takes time and dedication to learn safely, it can take well over a year to learn to become a competent club pilot.
+Flying takes time and dedication to learn safely, it can take well over a year or more to learn to become a competent club pilot.

 “Aviation does not suffer fools gladly” says the quotation and it’s never been wrong!